Terry Tenette

-Terry "Mr. T" Tenette (born August 10, 1968 in Palo Alto, California U.S.) is a professional Cyclist Road biking /Gravel road racing/mountain biking BMX|Bicycle Motocross racer whose prime competitive years were from 1987 to 2010.
+Terry "Mr. T" Tenette (born August 10, 1968) is a professional Cyclist Road biking/gravel road racing/mountain biking BMX/bicycle motocross racer whose prime competitive years were from 1987 to 2010.
 Tenette also competed and was a team member of the USA Olympic velodrome team 2002 to 2004 as an Olympic alternate for the Athens Olympics finishing second place at the Olympic trials which was not good enough to go to Athens.
 Tenette continued racing World Cup Velodrome until 2008 and then switch back to mountain biking.
-Tenette also competed on the Ritchey mountain bike team as an R&D specialist being sent to Taiwan/ Philippines testing products.
+Tenette also competed on the Ritchey mountain bike team as an R&D specialist being sent to Taiwan/Philippines testing products.
 2009 to 2015 California downhill mountain bike champion Northstar resort tahoe N V. state finals.
-Tenette inducted into the cycling Hall of Fame June 2016.
-Tenette can be viewed on YouTube, Facebook, and Instagram posting videos from Championship races.
-He also has an assortment of memorabilia collectibles for order in 2019.
-Tenette also works as a health consultant for Stanford university hospitals contractor.
-Tenette was briefly married in 2016.Tenette 2020 post covid-19 pandemic shut down.
-Transitioning business platform to online video health and wellness Consulting which seems to be the norm with social distancing with hundreds of gym closures online training is now the new #-Norm.
-Facebook/Instagram Health and Wellness all ages and lives matter.
+Tenette was inducted into the cycling Hall of Fame June 2016.

 His nickname "Mr. T" is an allusion to the alliteration of his given and family name, both starting with the letter "T".
 It is also an incidental reference to the American actor with the stage name "Mr. T" who played a character on the popular 1980s American television show The A-Team, Sgt.
 Bosco "B.A."
 Baracus.